AK-CHMC/HhZpnP5V_project_definitions/cluster_commands/README.md

 gbalance -h -u $USER
 ```
 _Note: you should not need to change the $USER to your username, as it is an linux alias for the username of the currently.
-However, if you wish to specify the user, there shouldn't anything stopping you from swapping it out._
+However, if you wish to specify the user, there shouldn't be anything stopping you from swapping it out._